 We Can Help with Bankruptcy for the Self-Employed

 Bankruptcy is a legal option for the self-employed, but it is more complicated than for regular wage earners.
-The bankruptcy lawyers at Jafri Law Firm have many years of experience helping self-employed clients understand their bankruptcy options.
+The team at Jafri Law Firm has experience helping self-employed clients understand their bankruptcy options.